sriail/Radius/README.md

 - `BARE_BLOCK_DURATION` - Duration in seconds to block an IP after exceeding the limit (default: 30)

 ## Don't Want To Deploy But The Link Is Inexcessable?
-Don't wory, add this html script into any basic Website builder, it uses QuickDeploy to instantley open in about:blank and will work with ANY WEBSITE BUILDER or STATIC GENERATER/DEPLOYMENT!
+Add this html script into any basic Website builder, it uses QuickDeploy to instantley open in about:blank and will work with ANY WEBSITE BUILDER or STATIC GENERATER/DEPLOYMENT!
 ```html
 <!DOCTYPE html>
 <html lang="en">